a-alphayed/Arch-Notes/Cower.md

 Cower
 =====

-Instructions on installing cower on arch.
+Instructions on installing and using Cower to maintain Arch AUR packages.

 ### 1. Downdoad the tarball
 ### 2. Untar the package: